 - All patching and upgrades are driven from the cloud over a secure connection

 - The existing IT staff doesn’t have to understand all the details of cloud software

 - The SaaS layer has high feature velocity

 - Part of IT operations can be offloaded to the CMD vendor

-In addition, the solution is integrated with public cloud via the SaaS player and web-based GUI.
+In addition, the solution is integrated with the public cloud via the SaaS player and web-based GUI.
 This allows the SaaS platform to deliver features at the same velocity as the public cloud vendors and keep up with their feature agility.
-This is something that cannot be achieved by vendors providing on-premise, shrink-wrapped software that is released once a year.
+This is something that cannot be achieved by vendors that provide on-premise, shrink-wrapped software which is released once a year.

-We believe that this is the only model that can simplify the complexity of building a cloud and delivering a private or hybrid cloud to customers.
+We believe that this is the only model that can simplify the complexity of building a cloud and deliver a private or hybrid cloud to customers.